deneha/azure-guidance/best-practices-api-implementation.md

     }
 	```

-	> **Tip**: Use of the If-Match header is entirely optional, and if it is omitted the web API will always attempt to update the specified order, possibly blindly overwriting an update made by another user.
+	> [AZURE.TIP] Use of the If-Match header is entirely optional, and if it is omitted the web API will always attempt to update the specified order, possibly blindly overwriting an update made by another user.
 To avoid problems due to lost updates, always provide an If-Match header.

 <a name="considerations-for-handling-large"></a>
 ## Considerations for handling large requests and responses